agileapps-dev-com/Custom-Sites/guides/examples/sites/build-custom-sites-using-angular-6/article.md

+<h1>Using Angular 6 framework to build custom sites in AgileApps</h1>
 <p>Can we develop AgileApps Site using angular 6 ?
 The answer is well yes, we can!
 In this article, we will see how to build AgileApps sites with Angular 6+.
 Towards the end of the article there is a link provided to a sample application.</p>

 <h2>Requirements</h2>